a16z/magi/README.md

 [![build](https://github.com/a16z/magi/actions/workflows/test.yml/badge.svg)](https://github.com/a16z/magi/actions/workflows/test.yml) [![license: AGPL v3](https://img.shields.io/badge/License-AGPL_v3-blue.svg)](https://opensource.org/license/agpl-v3/) [![chat](https://img.shields.io/badge/chat-telegram-blue)](https://t.me/+6zrIsnaLO0hjNmZh)

-Magi is an Optimism client written in Rust.
+Magi is an Optimism rollup node written in Rust.
+It is intended to perform the same functionality as op-node, and works with execution clients such as op-geth.
+As an independent implementation of the rollup node, we hope to increase the safety and liveliness of the entire op-stack ecosystem.
+Magi is still new, so we expect to find some bugs in the coming months.
+For criticial infrastructure, we recommend using op-node.

-## Quickstart
+## Running

 For convenience, we have provides simple docker setup to run Magi and op-geth together.
 This guide assumes you have both `docker` and `git` installed on your machine.